-Penn Hills No.7 VFC is located approx. 10 miles east of the City of Pittsburgh.
+Penn Hills No.7 VFC is located approx. 10 miles east of the City of Pittsburgh in Pennsylvania.
 We are a disciplined, respected, proactive volunteer company.
 We proudly protect a suburban and urban area of approximately 42,300 residents and between 60,000 and 80,000 daily travelers and visitors over a 19.3 square mile area.

 There are two goals of the Penn Hills No.7 Live-In program.
 First is to provide a fully staffed 100 % volunteer fire station for quick response for service 24 Hours a day, 7 days a week.
 The second is to give you the firefighter the necessary education needed to procure employment within a career department.
 Living at the fire department is a unique experience that can be as rewarding and educational as you choose to make it.
 The program is both demanding and time consuming, but it is our hope that it creates the discipline and respect that is expected in a career fire department.
 Motivation, dedication and professionalism are qualities that successful Live-In’s must possess.
 Primarily, our focus is to recruit personnel with previous Fire and Rescue experience, although none is required to file an application.
 Prospective men and women can come from all areas of the United States and abroad.